-I’m in a passion.
-I’m all fired up about a test I took yesterday.
+I took a test yesterday.
 It was a test called the Clifton StrengthsFinder.
 It is a popular test in business, managerial and entrepreneurial circles.
 Essentially, it is designed to unearth your strengths so that you can orient your career choice and business strategies around your talents instead of taking the path of most resistance by trying to overcome your weaknesses.
 Out of 34 themes, you are given a list of your dominant 5 themes and then a personalized guide and action plan according to the results of the test.
 My 5 strength themes came out as follows:

 In short, I’m an enterprising person designed for achievement and the pursuit of excellence.
 I derive satisfaction from working tirelessly and working productively on self initiated ventures.
 I achieve success by measuring my progress against the performance of others and revel in contests.
 I am fascinated by ideas and information.
 I must understand everything there is to understand.
 I am innovative and am known for my ability to break down complicated ideas or processes, so they are simple and make sense.
 I activate others and make things happen (catalyst) by turning thoughts into action.
 I inspire others and energize them into action and movement on all levels.
 And I thrive on recognition, fame and accomplishment.
 I boldly forge towards my goals and destiny even when there is no guarantee of success.
 I dare to be exceptional.